(Page is ongoing W.I.P.) Latest update 14th.July 2018 changes marked in this olive green colour.

 Scan lists: maximum 250, each scan list can have up to 32 channels.

-- Promiscuous mode (hear all talk groups on the current time slot of a repeater even if not in the assigned RXList), by pressing the [moni] bottom button on the side of the HT (a black speaker symbol appears at the top of the LCD display).
-Please refer to the comments about RxLists above to fully understand this.
+- (text revised 14/06/2018)- Promiscuous mode (hear all talk groups on the current time slot of a repeater), by long pressing the [moni] button on the side of the HT (a black speaker symbol appears at the top of the RD-5R LCD display).
 NOTE: This appears not to work in SCAN mode only when you have manually selected a channel in the Zone list.

 Features that the BAOFENG RD-5R DOESN’T have: